Learn How to Play the Guitar - for Beginners

 For novice players, holding down all six strings with one finger could be extremely challenging.
 The chords could sound muted turning down the novice player’s motivation.
 To avoid frustration, we can share a few ideas.

-Transposing the E shape by holdin the index finger barred across the strings at the same fret
+Transposing the E shape by holdin the index finger barred across the strings at the same fret.

 Tips: